cozodb/cozo/docs/source/functions.rst

 .. function:: haversine(a_lat, a_lon, b_lat, b_lon)

-    Computes with the `Haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_ the angle measured in radians between two points ``a`` and ``b`` on a sphere specified by their latitudes and longitudes.
+    Computes with the `haversine formula <https://en.wikipedia.org/wiki/Haversine_formula>`_ the angle measured in radians between two points ``a`` and ``b`` on a sphere specified by their latitudes and longitudes.
 The inputs are in radians.
 You probably want the next function since most maps measure angles in radians.

 .. function:: haversine_deg_input(a_lat, a_lon, b_lat, b_lon)